-This is the User Guide for Focusrite Control, the software application that has been developed specifically for use with the Focusrite Clarett range of ThunderboltTM audio interfaces.
+This is the User Guide for Focusrite Control, the software application developed specifically for use with the Focusrite Clarett range of ThunderboltTM audio interfaces.

 If you've just become the owner of a Clarett interface, you'll need both this User Guide and the User Guide for your hardware.
-You can download the hardware User Guide from http://uk.focusrite.com/downloads.
+You can download the hardware User Guide from focusrite.com/downloads